Welshie-Sec/HackTheBox/Retired Challenges/Reversing/WIDE/WIDE.md

 # Exec Summary
-WIDE is a very easy reversing challenge.
+WIDE is a very easy reversing challenge that is mostly solved by utilizing ghidra to see the structure and interesting unobfuscated strings to grab the flag from a secondary file.

 # Stats
 * Difficulty: Very Easy